Cleaning and Preparing Data

 The first few lines of a lengthy error message.

-We see an error is returned, with a message that include that Python could not convert the string values to float (numeric) values.
-This error is returned due to the '$' symbol that is included in the data.
+We see an error is returned, with a message that includes that Python could not convert the string values to float (numeric) values.
+This error is returned in part due to the '$' symbol that is included in the data.

 In order to adjust this variable, we need to first remove any symbols.
-We first remove the '$' symbol at the beginning of each entry by specifying that we want to retain only the values starting with the second location of a string.
+We first remove the '$' symbol at the beginning of each entry by specifying that we want to retain only the values starting with the second location of a string (from the [1:]

 df['price'] = df['price'].str[1:]